Atlas975/Notes/Languages&Compilation/Universal_Turing_machines.md

 ___
 # Universal Turing machines
 - Runs problems as a separate [[Turing_machine|TM]] program, avoids the need for separate TMs for each problem
-- This makes a UTM the counterpart of a computer but is of course much more powerful
+- A computer can only be as powerful as a UTM given unlimited storage, the UTM itself is a close analogy of a program fed to a computer
 - Takes in a coded version of a TM and its input string, producing the same output as a standard TM, the difference in process can be seen here:

 ![[Pasted image 20240225192207.png|400|400]]